 Despite this, there are always signs a job interview went well (or not!).
 This guide will help you to spot the telltale signs to look out for to give you an indication either way.

 Although it can be useful to read how your interview went, don’t spend hours agonizing over it.
 You can’t change the past.
 Instead, think about ways you can improve your interview technique and your resume.
-Using a resume builder is very effective.
+Using a resume maker could be very effective.

 Signs you got the job after an interview